+One of my favorites on this best places to eat in Cartagena list.
 Located at the beautiful Casa San Augustin Hotel, Alma offers a sophisticated dining experience.
 Everything I had at Alma was simply divine.
 I had 2 starters because I wanted to taste more than one dish.
 First was a lobster empanada.
 Empanadas are one of my absolute favorite things to eat and these did not disappoint.
 The other dish was a grilled octopus carpaccio with truffled potato cream, radish and bacon.
 This dish was hands down one of the best things I have EVER eaten.
 Every mouth was an explosion of flavor!

 For dessert I had a chocolate cake which had elements and ingredient sourced from all over Colombia.
 I visited Alma again one hot afternoon and tried another one of their desserts.
 This time a tres leches cake with coconut ice cream.

 Mar Y Zielo

 Also located in the heart of the Walled City, this restaurant and rooftop cocktail bar offers contemporary Colombian dishes.
 I opted to sit at the rooftop which had a great view of the cathedral tower.
 I ordered 2 starters here which were both great.